BGLCorp/front-end-challenge-cas360/README.md

 # Front-end Test Project

-## Introduction

-1. Solutions should be written in English language.
-2. Use your personal GitHub account to fork current project and push your solution to it (current branch and subdirectory).
-3. Create pull request from your fork project with solution to base repository.
-4. All solutions should be in the same forked project with good code style, comments and _SOLUTION.md_ description.
-5. Please send us a link to your fork project once your work is done.

 Convert the following designs to two HTML pages, using HTML/CSS/JS (additional libraries such as AngularJS can be used).

 ## Infinite scroll page (with a popover)